matn7/Google-Platform-Notes/systemdesign/BBG.md

 **20. Deployment - Deployment Strategy.**
 * Multiple regions and availability zones for low latency, high availability, and data privacy compliance.

+**21. What is Geohash?**
+* A geospatial indexing technique that reduces 2D latitude/longitude coordinates into a 1D string.
+* Works by recursively dividing the world into smaller grids.
+* Uses base32 representation.
+* Commonly used in various applications due to its simplicity.
+* Has boundary issues that need to be addressed (locations close but with different prefixes).

+**22. What is a Quadtree?**
+* A tree data structure where each internal node has four children, corresponding to four quadrants of a space.
+* Used to partition a 2D space by recursively subdividing it into quadrants.
+* Subdivision continues until a criterion is met (e.g., max number of businesses in a grid).
+* In-memory data structure (not a database solution).
+* Can dynamically adjust grid size based on population density.

+**23. What is Google S2?**
+* A geometry library that maps a sphere to a 1D index based on the Hilbert curve.
+* The Hilbert curve preserves locality, meaning points close on the curve are close in 1D space.
+* Good for geofencing (defining virtual perimeters).
+* Uses a Region Cover algorithm for flexible cell sizes.
+* More complex than Geohash or Quadtree.

+**24. What is Redis used for in this context?**
+* In-memory data store used for caching.
+* Caches:
+  * List of business IDs for a given geohash.
+  * Business objects (business info).
+  * Fast retrieval of frequently accessed data.
+  * Deployed in clusters across regions for high availability and low latency.

+**25. What is MySQL used for in this context?**
+* Stores business data and geospatial index data.
+* Primary-secondary setup (primary handles writes, replicas handle reads).
+* Business table is sharded by business ID.
+* Geospatial index table is scaled using read replicas.

+**26. What is the role of the Load Balancer?**
+* Distributes incoming traffic across multiple services (LBS, Business Service).
+* Routes API calls based on URL paths.
+* Provides a single DNS entry point.

+**27. What are the key API endpoints?**
+* GET `/v1/search/nearby`: Returns businesses based on location and radius.
+  * Parameters: latitude, longitude, radius.
+* GET `/v1/businesses/{:id}`: Returns detailed information about a business.
+* POST `/v1/businesses`: Adds a business.
+* PUT `/v1/businesses/{:id}`: Updates a business.
+* DELETE `/v1/businesses/{:id}`: Deletes a business.

+***

 ## 18 - Nearby Friends.